infovore/alain-de-bot/README.md

   ingest.rb

-once a week will add the latest de botton tweets.
+once a week will add the latest tweets from a source.

 RUNNING
 -------